 The university welcomes visitors every day of the week and admission to the gardens is free.
 The largest garden is located off Lanikaula Street, between the Science and Technology Bldg and the Hale Kehau Dining Room at the Nowelo street entrance.

-Please note that visitors who wish to park on campus during business hours must have a parking pass.
+Please note that visitors who wish to park on campus during business hours may need a valid parking pass (see current parking requirements on the UH campus here).
 A daily parking pass can be purchased for $3.00 and obtained at the parking booth at the main entrance to campus, which is located off of Kawili Street.

 4: World Botanical Gardens (Hilo/Hamakua)